 Learn more on using zero trust and risk quantification for building resilient organizations.
-Hear IBM Security General Manager Mary O’Brien’s keynote address to the 2021 FAIR Conference, 11:00 AM ET, Tuesday, October 19.
+Hear IBM Security General Manager Mary O’Brien’s keynote address to the 2021 FAIR Conference (FAIR Institute membership required).

 Measuring the current state provides insight into the risks that may impact your organization today.
 This allows us to identify gaps as well as current security controls and processes that directly impact your vulnerability.
 By using the FAIR framework, we can begin to measure the effects of our security gaps and the impact to loss frequency.
 Key zero trust initiatives like least-privilege access, patching standards and endpoint security are all data points we use when measuring vulnerability in a risk quantification analysis.

 A Risk-Based Approach to Prioritize Zero Trust Initiatives

 By identifying and analyzing the current risks tied to your key assets and likely threats we can begin to rank and prioritize these for action.
 The initial risk quantification results will provide an estimated loss event frequency and magnitude that will provide insight into what risks carry the largest loss exposure for the organization.
 Once we’ve identified those critical risks, we can begin to map those back to the zero trust initiatives that will provide the largest risk reduction.
 We can also look at which zero trust initiatives might improve our security posture across multiple risks to get the largest ROI.
 Improvements like IAM implementation or SIEM upgrades can impact the risk exposure across multiple assets and protect against multiple threat actors.